 On May 20, major tornadoes wreak havoc on Moore, OK and the surrounding areas.
 Operation USA provides relief supplies including generators, shelter materials and hospital equipment, and makes cash grants to community organizations to aid in recovery.

 In partnership with Honeywell Hometown Solutions, Operation USA opens the Honeywell Ibasho House to serve the Elders of Ofunato affected by the 2011 Japan earthquake and tsunami.

-Ecole Nationale Jacob Martin Henriquez opens in Jacmel, Haiti.
+In March, Ecole Nationale Jacob Martin Henriquez opens in Jacmel, Haiti.
 Built in partnership with Honeywell, this primary school (Operation USA’s largest project to date) serves hundreds of students who couldn’t otherwise afford to go to school, and supports feeding programs, which ensure children receive a healthy meal each day.